Murk Architecture

 Three principles guide every subsystem:

-- Egress Always Returns — observation extraction never blocks indefinitely, even during tick failures or shutdown.
-Responses may indicate staleness or degraded coverage via metadata, but always return data.
+- Egress Always Returns — observation extraction always returns, even during tick failures or shutdown.
+Responses may indicate staleness or degraded coverage via metadata, but the caller always receives data.

-- Tick-Expressible Time — all engine-internal time references that affect state transitions are expressed in tick counts, never wall clocks.
+- Tick-Expressible Time — the engine expresses all internal time references that affect state transitions in tick counts, never wall clocks.
 This prevents replay divergence.

-- Asymmetric Mode Dampening — staleness and overload are handled differently in each runtime mode, because Lockstep and RealtimeAsync have fundamentally different dynamics.
+- Asymmetric Mode Dampening — the engine handles staleness and overload differently in each runtime mode, because Lockstep and RealtimeAsync have fundamentally different dynamics.

 Crate Structure